danieltucunduva/svi/README.md

 Google is not yet using the scores as an influence factor for page ranking, but plans to do so in the near future ( insert link).

+User experience is vital for conversion.
+For instance, [up to 40% of users abandon a website](https://neilpatel.com/blog/loading-time/) that takes more than 3 seconds to load, and a 1 second delay can result in a 7% reduction in conversions.

 Several of our websites and pages are currently at "needs improvement" and "poor" grades.

 (insert images here)